LoanpyDataHub/koeblergothic/docs/mkcldf.rst

 and data extracted from the etymological dictionary "West Old Turkic" in the repository `ronataswestoldturkic
 <https://ronataswestoldturkic.readthedocs.io/en/latest/?badge=latest>`_.
 We
-are making 100 predictions per word, this number was set to 100 earlier.
-We write the references to
-``cldf/adapt.csv`` and add a primary key and a foreign key to reference rows in ``cldf/forms.csv``.
+are making 100 predictions per word, this number was set earlier through the ``HOWMANY`` variable.
+We write the references to ``cldf/adapt.csv`` and add a primary key and a foreign key to reference rows in ``cldf/forms.csv``.